If you’re going to university in 2017/18, the good news is that you don’t have to pay your tuition fees up front.

 New full-time students can apply for a Tuition Fee Loan of up to £9,250 to cover the cost of tuition fees.
 The amount you can get doesn’t depend on your household income.

-A loan is available to help with your living costs such as food, accommodation and travel.
+Maintenance loans are available for each year of study to help with living costs such as food, accommodation and travel.
+These are normally only applicable to UK students.

 The amount you can borrow depends on where you live and study, and your household income.